Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

-# Compiling and Building QMapShack for Windows (short: QMS)
+# Compiling and Building QMapShack for Windows

-[Please also read the file 3rdparty.txt]

-QMS is build with Visual Studio 2013 as _64bit_ application.
+QMapShack for Windows (short: QMS) is build with Visual Studio 2013 as _64bit_ application.

-* Ensure to have the 64bit option selected in all build steps
+- Ensure to have the 64bit option selected in all build steps.
-* Currently, no _32bit_ version is officially supported.
+- Currently, no _32bit_ version is officially supported.
   It should still be possible to build a 32bit version using analogous steps.
   But you might have problems with memory limitations on large maps and you will be on your own when it comes to bug fixing.